Hyperhidrosis: treating excessive sweating

 MiraDry is a permanent procedure and does not require surgery.
 It involves using a hand-held device to deliver electromagnetic energy (microwaves) to destroy sweat glands, and only requires one or two treatments.This procedure results in an average sweat reduction of 82% and is permanent – as the sweat glands do not grow back.
 It has been shown to be safe and effective, with clinical trials demonstrating that 90% of patients were satisfied with the sweat and odour reduction.
 Some practitioners are opting for this treatment over minor surgery, as a safe and effective way of providing permanent treatment.These alternative treatments will require private funding, as they are not recommended by Nice or provided by the NHS.
 See sweatsmart.co.uk for more information about treatment options in the UK.

-General advice includes:
+General advice for excessive sweating hyperhidrosis includes:

 • wear loose-fitting, white or black clothing, to avoid the appearance of sweat marks